4th Wave of Coffee - Project by Robert Paulig Roastery and Artisan Cafe

 3rd wave - artisan coffee - focus on quality, micro-roasting, handcrafting and sourcing transparency

-If you want to know more about the coffee waves, check out Karkki's blog.
 In the recent years we have started to see the 4th wave in different places and it is starting to be an every day thing in the big cities like London, Berlin, New York and Tokyo.
 The 4th wave celebrates the science of coffee and the obsession to detail and perfect taste experience.
 The defining characteristics of 4th wave of coffee are;

 science of coffee